DARPA-CRITICALMAAS/ta1_integration/docs/pages/conceptual_overview.md

 with it at the command line level.

-**Mipper/Luigi Layer:** Sitting above the container layer is an application ("mippper") that executes the modules by running the containers.
+**Mipper/Luigi Layer:** Sitting above the container layer is an application ("mipper") that executes the modules by running the containers.
 This app uses the "luigi" python library to do task orchestration of the task graph.
 The task graph is a DAG whose nodes are modules (run in docker containers) and whose edges are input/output dependencies (expressed in the config.yml file).
 The